We Need Your Help – Why Give

 Who We Serve – Facilitating Access to Justice

-Alameda County Law Library empowers Bay Area residents and helps close the access to justice gap in our community by providing equitable access to the tools needed to participate in the legal system.
+Alameda County Law Library empowers Bay Area residents and helps close the access to justice gap in our community by providing equal access to the tools needed to participate in the legal system.

 Library visitors enjoy free access to costly legal databases, print treatises, formbooks, encyclopedias on all major legal topics.
 Professional law librarians are available for personalized research consultations and help using legal databases and websites.